 Charles Davis, project manager at Wooten, based in Raleigh, N.C., notes that the projected energy savings via the VPSA option helped to fund the project.

 “We were able to get a $500,000 grant from our North Carolina Energy Office that was tied to the American Recovery and Reinvestment Act (ARRA),” he recalls.
-“The remaining funding was from our state‘s Infrastructure Finance Section, a revolving loan at 0% interest.
+“The remaining funding was from our state‘s Infrastructure Finance Section, a revolving loan at zero percent interest.

 Savings and support

 Davis says that — following an RFP vendor selection process — the choice of AirSep was based on more than just cost.
-“Proposals had to show benchmarks for system turndowns of 40-50%, and they were able to produce that.
+“Proposals had to show benchmarks for system turndowns of 40 to 50 percent, and they were able to produce that.
 As it turned out, they were able to perform even greater than expected in that regard.”

 Equipment and fabrication drawings were provided up front, with assistance later in training plant operators in maintenance and troubleshooting, as well as with plant startup, Davis says.
 “And we worked together closely to achieve a seamless transition from the former oxygen system to the new one.”